shumittaher/piggysplit/README.md

 When each cost line is created, it will be displayed in the page itself.
 Here, the line contains a delete button also to quickly delete any wrong input.

+### Adding Payments

+From this route any of the participants of the trip as defined by the trip's owner can add the payments they have made during the trip.